🚀 Get in VS Code!

 }

 Notice how the counter does not reset now when the webview is hidden and then restored.
 No extra code required!
 With retainContextWhenHidden, the webview acts similarly to a background tab in a web browser.
-Scripts and other dynamic content are suspended, but immediately resumed once the webview becomes visible again.
-You cannot send messages to a hidden webview, even when retainContextWhenHidden is enabled.
+Scripts and other dynamic content keep running even when the tab is not active or visible.
+You can also send messages to a hidden webview when retainContextWhenHidden is enabled.

 Although retainContextWhenHidden may be appealing, keep in mind that this has high memory overhead and should only be used when other persistence techniques will not work.